dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 middle class and small business owners.
 These people care about the value of real estate just as much as Trump.

-## Line Up Your Incentives: *WIN EVERY TIME!*
+#### Cooperative Game Theory

-> That's the way to win every time: form groups and coalitions with
+> **Line up your incentives *AND WIN EVERY TIME!*:** form groups and
-> people who share your incentives.
-You need to understand how to
+> coalitions with people who share your incentives.
+You need to
-> identify what drives the behavior of people and groups.
-Find people
+> understand how to identify what drives the behavior of people and
-> who share your motivations and goals.
-Or find a way to adapt your
+> groups.
+Find people who share your motivations and goals.
+Or find a
-> incentives and goals to better match that of other groups. *You will
+> way to adapt your incentives and goals to better match that of other
-> win every time!*
+> groups. *You will win every time!*

-#### Restructure Assets

-Besides divestment, another option is to restructure your assets and investments.
-You can't be expected to run a business while obligated to the duties of federal office.
-It'd be difficult to say the least.
-If you can't divest, then your best bet, if you can't divest, is to find someone to manage these investments for you.
-This sucks because you have to trust that person to not fuck you over.

-E.G. If that person puts you in the position where you can't be seen having profited by visibly correcting this person's mistakes. they could make a series of subtly bad management decisions, which you wouldn't have had time to see, giving them some advantage.
-They could mismanage, dropping the stock price temporarily, allowing them to attempt to skim ownership of the company, in an opportunistic manner.
-Anyone who would mismanage for an advantage?
-Send 'em to the moon.
-An oddly specific scenario and not likely, but I can imagine that there would be other scenarios that'd be hard to see.
-More to the point, any problems that arise would distract from your duties.
-But, if you have significant assets, then you probably already have people you trust who help you run the show.

-In general, assets like real estate are less risky than active business ventures.
-Assets aren't free: they require taxes and upkeep.

-### Personal Political Transition
+## My Political Transition From 2005 to 2015

-For me, money is useful as it permits me the influence to exert for change.
-That's it.
-That's the only reason i've wanted money.
-That's the whole fucking reason I was chasing it all this time!
+For me, money is useful as it permits me the influence to address the problems I was so passionate about.

+*That's it!* That is the only reason I've wanted money.
+That is the reason I was chasing it all this time!
 I saw problems with the world.
 I wanted to fix them and I felt powerless.
+I thought about it all the time.
+No, I didn't complete my bachelor's at Virginia Tech, but I thought about world affairs and philosophy constantly.
+World events in the late aughties kept me up at night.
+I was worried.
+We were losing our freedoms.
+The dialogue on foreign and domestic policy was dominated by national security.

 Around 2005, I decided I'd have to get money.
+That was pretty much it.
+I decided I needed a lot of it.
+Ideally, billions of dollars, like those guys in Silicon Valley.
+They could make a difference.
+This was little more than a feint thought in the background, but it was there.
+I needed money if I wanted to make the kind of difference the world needed.
+No idea how I'd get it, but I knew that if there was a way, I'd find it.
+I wouldn't give up.
+I wouldn't give in.

+Some of the reforms I supported, like drug policy reform, weren't popular with my family, my community or many of the adults in the jamskating world.
+I expected resistence, but I thought people were going to be a bit more overt.
+I had no idea what I was getting myself into.
+My arguments were compelling and I would not shut up.
+I kept expecting a fight, but it never came.
+It was only around 2012 that I realized the "fight" had come and gone.
+No one had given me the same opportunities they gave everyone else.
+It wasn't because they were drug-free, it was because they were drug-silent.
+They didn't vocally challenge the laws.
+I knew I was attracting attention, but I never saw it coming.
+I think about the opportunities I lost constantly.

-Around 2007, I discovered apps were a possibility, but I was distracted with skating and petty drama.
+Around 2007, I
+discovered apps were a possibility, but I was distracted with skating and petty drama.
 But I knew that if I wanted to change things, I needed money and a lot of it.
 Around 2011, I discovered that I didn't want anything else, but the ability to attain the influence to change things.
 I became single-minded and decided nothing else was worth it.

 This stubbornness was borne out of passion for particular issues.
 I saw that things could be better; they should be better.
 And I was